aiikwu/odin-recipes/README.md

 # Odin Recipes

 This is my project for **[The Odin Project - HTML Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations#html-foundations)** where I will create a basic recipe website using HTML.
-This is a great opportunity to reinforce and showcase my what I've learned about HTML and project organization using Git.
+This is a great opportunity to reinforce and showcase what I've learned about HTML and project organization using Git.

 ## Features
 - **HTML Boilerplate** - structuring a webpage properly